1.1 Purpose of the BARC Charter

 Whenever possible, members designated will attend Committee meetings during a transition period prior to the retirement of the member that they will replace.

-Any Board member is welcome to attend any Committee meeting (but will not be entitled to vote if they are not a Committee member).
+Any Board member is welcome to attend any Committee meeting (though only Committee members can vote).

 Internal and external auditors and employees of Export Finance Australia may attend and participate (but will not be entitled to vote) at meetings of the Committee.